stpic270/Oscar-Prediction-Project-and-review-embeddings/README.md

 ## You also can get reviews for your movies, just check notebooks/Project_add_more_data.ipynb

-## So, try improve models prediction ability for the Best Picture category or try this repo to get results for the 2 other datasets oscardata_acting.csv and data/dataframes/oscardata_bestdirector.csv
+## So, try improve models prediction ability for the Best Picture category or try this repo to get results for the 2 other datasets oscardata_acting.csv and oscardata_bestdirector.csv

 # Coming soon